telefonicaid/fiware-monitoring/doc/admin_guide.rst

 Downloads
 ~~~~~~~~~

-Package for Ubuntu 12.04 LTS is available for download.
-Please refer to the
+Packages for Ubuntu 12.04 LTS and CentOS 6.3 are available for download.
+Please
-`download`__ section of FIWARE Catalogue.
-You can use tools such as ``gdebi``
+refer to the download__ section of FIWARE Catalogue.
+You can use tools such as
-to install the package:
+``gdebi`` or ``rpm`` to install the downloaded files:

 __ `Catalogue - Monitoring download`_

 .. code::

-   $ sudo gdebi fiware-monitoring-ngsi-adapter_X.Y.Z_all.deb
+   ubuntu$ sudo gdebi fiware-monitoring-ngsi-adapter_X.Y.Z_all.deb
+   centos$ sudo rpm -i fiware-monitoring-ngsi-adapter-X.Y.Z-N.noarch.rpm

 For the latest version, please download zip from
 \ https://github.com/telefonicaid/fiware-monitoring/archive/master.zip\ .